Patrício Pitbull: 2021 Bellator Featherweight Grand Prix

 As a first-round bout of the Bellator Featherweight World Grand Prix tournament, Freire defended his Featherweight Championship against Juan Archuleta at Bellator 228 on September 28, 2019.
 He won the fight by unanimous decision.

 In the quarterfinals, Freire was expected to defend his Featherweight Championship against Pedro Carvalho at Bellator 241 on March 13, 2020.
 However, the whole event was eventually cancelled due to the prevailing COVID-19 pandemic.
 The bout was rebooked and took place at Bellator 252 on November 12.
 Freire won the fight via knockout in the first round.

 In the semifinals, Freire defended his title against Emmanuel Sanchez at Bellator 255 on April 2.
 This was a rematch of their November 2018 bout which saw Freire win by unanimous decision.
 After dropping Sanchez with a flurry of punches, Freire won the bout after choking Sanchez unconscious via guillotine choke.

 In the final, Freire attempted to defend his title at Bellator 263 on July 31, 2021, against undefeated A. J. McKee for the Grand Prix Title and $1 million prize.
 Freire was knocked down early in the fight, and lost via guillotine choke submission in round one.

 On October 6, 2021, Freire announced that he vacated the Bellator Lightweight championship, not wanting to get in the way of his brother Patricky's title aspirations.

 Third Bellator Featherweight Championship reign

 In the first bout after losing the Featherweight title and vacating the Lightweight one, Freire rematched A. J. McKee for the Bellator Featherweight Championship on April 15, 2022, at Bellator 277.
 He won the bout and the title via unanimous decision.

 Freire defended his title against Ádám Borics on October 1, 2022 at Bellator 286.
 He won the bout in convincing fashion via unanimous decision.

 Freire faced reigning Rizin FF Featherweight Champion Kleber Koike Erbst in a non-title bout at Bellator MMA vs. Rizin on December 31, 2022.
 He won the bout by unanimous decision.

+Freire moved down in weight to challenge Sergio Pettis for Bellator Bantamweight Championship on June 16, 2023, at Bellator 297.
+In the process, Freire attempted to become the first fighter in MMA history to have won three major world championships across three weight classes.
+He lost the fight via unanimous decision.

+Freire faced Chihiro Suzuki in a short notice 154-pound catchweight bout on July 30, 2023, at Bellator MMA x Rizin 2.
+He lost the fight by a first-round knockout.